bimbraw/bimbraw.github.io/_publications/2015-10-01-paper-title-number-6.md

 ---
-title: "Towards Sonomyography-Based Real-Time Control of Powered Prosthesis Grasp Synergies"
+title: "1.
+Towards Sonomyography-Based Real-Time Control of Powered Prosthesis Grasp Synergies"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'